Aliso Creek Voice Over Workshop Classes

 so here's what you need to build your own vocal booth:

 Here's are vocal booth plans for making them.
 You can vary it to fit your needs:

 give this idea a try!

-This whole gadget costs about $130 and takes a few hours to construct.
+This diy vocal booth costs about $130 and takes a few hours to construct.
 And it does a great job in eliminating various sounds that try to sneak into your recording.
 So if you're hearing those undesired background sounds, roll up your sleeves and slap one of these together.
 You'll be pleased with the results.

 for more sound control ideas...